Wrenbury-cum-Frith: History

 The village is listed in the Domesday Book as Wareneberie, and became Wrennebury in 1230.
 The name is said to mean "old forest inhabited by wrens".
 Wrenbury formed part of the extensive lands of William Malbank (also William Malbedeng), who owned much of the Nantwich hundred.

 As a chapel attached to St Mary's Church, Acton, Wrenbury was included in the lands donated to the Cistercian Combermere Abbey in around 1180, shortly after the abbey's 1133 foundation by Hugh Malbank, second Baron of Nantwich.
 In 1539, after the Dissolution, the land was granted to George Cotton, and the Cotton family remained important local landowners for centuries.

 A free school by the church was endowed by Ralph Buckley in 1605.

 Governance

 Wrenbury cum Frith is administered by Wrenbury-cum-Frith Parish Council.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the unitary authority of Cheshire East.
-Wrenbury cum Frith falls in the parliamentary constituency of Eddisbury, which has been represented by Edward Timpson since 2019, after being represented by Stephen O'Brien (1999–2015) and Antoinette Sandbach (2015–19).
+Wrenbury cum Frith falls in the parliamentary constituency of Chester South and Eddisbury; the current Member of Parliament, elected in 2024, is Aphra Brandreth of the Conservative Party.